jonathon-chew/Useful_Scripts/Lua/comment_lines/README.md

 Add an item to the list here which follows the schema opening tag, closing tag.
 If the language doesn't require a closing tag the second value should be nil.

+comment_marker .. current_line -> if you add comment_marker .. " " .. current_line adds a space between the comment and the line